-- (a) the log book for the amusement device in which details concerning erection, storage, operation and maintenance of the amusement device are recorded; and - (b) the operating and maintenance manuals for the amusement device.

-- (a) In the case of an individual-\$1 250. - (b) In the case of a body corporate-\$6 000. - Note 1: Subregulation 237(5) requires the person with management or control of the amusement device to give the log book and maintenance records to the person being supplied with the plant. - Note 2: Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
+- (1B) For paragraph (1A)(h), statutory notice means: - (a) an improvement notice, prohibition notice or infringement notice; or - (b) an improvement notice, prohibition notice or infringement notice under a corresponding WHS law. - (2) The person with management or control of an amusement device at a workplace must ensure that persons involved in the commissioning, installation, use, storage and testing, and the decommissioning, dismantling and disposal, of an amusement device are given: - (a) the log book for the amusement device; and - (b) the operating and maintenance manuals for the amusement device. - Note 1: Subregulation 237(5) requires the person with management or control of the amusement device to give the log book and maintenance records to the person being supplied with the plant. - Note 2: Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
 The reference in section 12F of the Act includes these Regulations.